BSA logo

 Rank Advancement for Venturers and Sea Scouts

-The following requirements apply to boys, including Sea Scouts, registered in the Venturing Program.
+The following requirements apply to boys registered in the Venturing Program or Sea Scouting.

-• Any male Venturer who has achieved the First Class rank as a Boy Scout in a troop or Varsity Scout in a team may continue advancement toward Star, Life and Eagle Scout ranks and Eagle Palms up to his 18th birthday.
+• Any male Venturer or Sea Scout who has achieved the First Class rank as a Boy Scout in a troop, or as a Lone Scout, may continue advancement up to his 18th birthday toward the Star, Life, and Eagle Scout ranks, and Eagle Palms.

 • He must meet the requirements as prescribed in the official Boy Scout Handbook and the current Boy Scout Requirements book.

-• The Venturer may fulfill leadership requirements by serving as president, vice president, secretary, or treasurer of his crew, or as boatswain, boatswain's mate, yeoman, purser, or storekeeper for his ship.
+• The Venturer may fulfill leadership requirements by serving as president, vice president, secretary, treasurer, den chief, historian, guide, quartermaster, chaplain aide, or outdoor ethics guide.

 • The Eagle board of review should follow the procedures established by the local council.